Garmin Fenix 3 HR Review

 This is the top of the range with built-in Garmin Elevate heart rate sensors.
 If you want something even more exclusive and you’re happy to drop the off the wrist HR then it has to be the Garmin Fenix 3 Chrono.
 In January 2017 Garmin released the Fenix 5 (no Fenix 4, something to do with bad luck in Chinese).
 This latest incarnation has everything this model does plus it’s available in 3 sizes.
 A regular size, the Fenix 5, a small Fenix 5S and a LARGE one with more advanced mapping ability, the Fenix 5X.

-Garmin Fenix 5 available in 3 different sizes – all versions with wrist based HR
+- Garmin Fenix 5 review – available in 3 different sizes – all versions with wrist based HR

 Next Model Down

-The next model down is the same watch, the Fenix 3, without the built-in HR.
-Personally, if I was spending this much money I’d get THIS ONE.
-However, if there some great deals on the regular chest strap version then go for it.
+The next model down is the same watch, the Garmin Fenix 3, without the built-in Heart Rate.
+Personally, if I was spending this much money I’d get this one – the Fenix 3 HR.
+However, if there are some great deals on the regular chest strap version then go for it

-Garmin Fenix 3 without Garmin Elevate off the wrist heart rate.
+- Garmin Fenix 3 review – without Garmin Elevate off the wrist heart rate.

 Love them or hate them, smartphone notification alerts can be very useful.
 The Fenix 3 will alert you to incoming calls, texts etc.